sl5net/SL5-aura-service/README.md

 ### Day-to-Day Use

 *   **To Dictate:** Click in any text box and press your **dictation hotkey**.
 Speak, then pause.
 The corrected text will be typed for you.
 *   **To Look Up Homophones:** Place your cursor inside a word and press your **homophone lookup hotkey**.
-A notification will appear with a list of similarly sounding words.
+A list of similarly sounding words will writen.